- Psycho-emotional Support

 ECAP have published a leaflet SOURCES OF SUPPORT & SOLIDARITY IN COVID-19 EMERGENCY.
 Access to food and benefits, disabled peoples’ right to care, and housing rights are all covered.
 The leaflet urges action on these and more areas like PPE, redundancies, shutting down non-essential work etc and gives the contacts of various activist groups.

+No Evictions.
 Living Rent tenants’ union write:

 The Scottish Government has (finally) moved to ban all evictions following on from a successful campaign from Living Rent.
 The Scottish Government have promised that it will mean that no one is losing their home because of the pandemic.
 The legislation banning evictions has changed the notice period required for landlords to evict, the legislation will be in place for 6 months from April 7th (so at least until the end of September) and can be extended in 2 month blocks depending on the crisis.
 It applies to all tenants in Scotland in the private and social sectors.https://www.livingrent.org/covid_19_faqs